-From a career standpoint, Motley Crue has had nine lives.
-However, we’d estimate that bassist/co-founder Nikki Sixx alone has eaten up at least half of those.
-Of course, none of his (near-)death experiences have been as infamous as the one on December 23, 1987.
-After a night of drug-fueled partying with pals (including Guns n’ Roses members Slash and Steven Adler and Ratt’s Robbin Crosby), Sixx was injected with one last syringe of heroin – and promptly passed out cold.
+None of his near-death experiences have been as infamous as the one on Dec.
+23, 1987.
+After a night of drug-fueled partying with pals (including Guns N’ Roses members Slash and Steven Adler and Ratt’s Robbin Crosby), Sixx was injected with one last syringe of heroin – and promptly passed out cold.

 “I tried to sit up to figure out what was going on.
 I thought it would be hard to lift my body.
 But to my surprise, I shot upright, as if I weighed nothing.
 Then it felt as if something very gentle was grabbing my head and pulling me upward.
 Above me, everything was bright white.

 I looked down and realized I had left my body.
 Nikki Sixx—or the filthy, tattooed container that had once held him—was lying covered face-to-toe with a sheet on a gurney being pushed by medics into an ambulance.”